pmarches/monitorPowerToMQTT/README.md

 ==
 - Get the AES key from the MPPT devices instead the klunky app hack.
 We will need to connect to the MPPT, send the PIN, issue some commands to get the AES key.
 Is that even possible?
 - Go to sleep when solar panels are off
+- Add support for mDNS lookup of the MQTT broker
+- Augment the MPPT data with stats such as max yield, min/max battery voltage
+- Make the values more human readable instead of the basic registers?
+Maybe put the registers in one topic, and the human readable in other topics?

+Data augmentation
+==
+- Min/Max/Median/Avg
+- Network
+  - yield (min/max/median) over multiple days
+  - Lifetime yield
+- How much time was spent in negative yield?
+(Too much load)
+- Daily battery consumption
+- Daily solar consumption (yield)
+- At what time
+  - did the solar start producing?
+  - was the production greater or equal to the consumption?
+  - did the solar stop producing?
+  -

 MQTT Schema